Jack Hirschman: Poetry

 His first volume of poetry, A Correspondence of Americans, published in 1960 by Indiana University Press, included an introduction by Karl Shapiro: "What a relief to find a poet who is not afraid of the vulgar or the sentimental, who can burst out laughing or cry his head off in poetry – who can make love to language, or kick it in the pants."

-Among his many volumes of poetry are A Correspondence of Americans (Indiana U. Press, 1960), Black Alephs (Trigram Press, 1969), Lyripol (City Lights, 1976), The Bottom Line (Curbstone, 1988), and Endless Threshold (Curbstone, 1992).
+Among his many volumes of poetry are A Correspondence of Americans (Indiana University Press, 1960), Black Alephs (Trigram Press, 1969), Lyripol (City Lights, 1976), The Bottom Line (Curbstone, 1988), and Endless Threshold (Curbstone, 1992).

 He also translated over two dozen books into English from languages including Hebrew, German, French, Spanish, Italian, Persian, Russian, Albanian, and Greek.

 In 2006, Hirschman released his most extensive collection of poems yet, The Arcanes.
 Published in Salerno, Italy by Multimedia Edizioni, The Arcanes comprises 126 long poems spanning 34 years.

-Additionally, in 2006, Hirschman was appointed Poet Laureate of San Francisco by Mayor Gavin Newsom.
-In his Poet Laureate inaugural address, Hirschman envisioned creating an International Poetry Festival in San Francisco, reprising a great tradition from the City's literary past.
+Also in 2006, Hirschman was appointed Poet Laureate of San Francisco by Mayor Gavin Newsom.
+In his Poet Laureate inaugural address, Hirschman envisioned creating an International Poetry Festival in San Francisco, reprising a great tradition from the city's literary past.

 In July 2007, Friends of the San Francisco Public Library, Mayor Gavin Newsom, Hirschman, and the San Francisco Public Library presented their first San Francisco International Poetry Festival.

 Hirschman was named Poet-in-Residence with Friends of the San Francisco Public Library in 2009.
 Hirschman continued his work supporting the literary community and was the key organizer for the now biennial San Francisco International Poetry Festival.

 From 2007 Festival on, Hirschman, in partnership with Friends of the San Francisco Public Library and the San Francisco Public Library, have presented smaller poetry festivals in a variety of languages, including the Latino Poetry Festival, the Vietnamese Poetry Festival, and the Iranian Arts Poetry Festival.

-Hirschman curated the Poets 11 Anthology, which collected poetry from each of the City's 11 districts.
+Hirschman curated the Poets 11 Anthology, which collected poetry from each of the city's 11 districts.

 Hirschman was a long time mentor to author and actress Amber Tamblyn.

 Political views

-Hirschman supported the anti-war movement, the Black Panther Party, and advocated for the rights of the unhoused.
+Hirschman supported the anti-war movement, the Black Panther Party, and advocated for the rights of homeless people.

 According to a 2006 book review, Hirschman was a Stalinist.
 Hirschman translated the youthful poems of Joseph Stalin into English (Joey: The Poems of Joseph Stalin; Deliriodendron Press, 2001).
 He was an assistant editor at the left-wing literary journal Left Curve and was a correspondent for The People's Tribune.
 He was active with the Revolutionary Poets Brigade.
 Hirschman is profiled in the 2009 documentary Red Poet in which he identifies as a Marxist-Leninist.
 He stated in an interview with the San Francisco Chronicle, “The most important thing as a poet is that I worked for the Communist movement for 45 years, and the new class of impoverished and homeless people.”